stabilityprotocol/stability/docs/COUNCIL.md

 Here we are defining a struct that implements the `EnsureOrigin` trait and that needs that at least 50% (1/2) of the council members have approved the proposal.

-2- Once we have a part of the code that depends on the council, we must create a proposal.
-For this, the account that creates the proposal must be a member of the council.

 ### Create a proposal

 **1. Click "Extrinsics"**